 Olivio Restaurant - Koh samui

-Heading down through the grounds of Baan Haad Ngam Resort, the closer we get to the sea the more attractive things become.
+Olivio Restaurant is located in Baan Haad Ngam Boutique Resort toward the northern end of Chaweng Beach.
+Heading down through the grounds of the resort, the closer we get to the sea the more attractive things become.
 Taking an al fresco table by the infinity pool in Olivio, the resort's restaurant, it's striking just how beautiful this little spot is.

 The far-reaching vista out over Chaweng Bay is framed by palms swaying in the warm evening breeze while one by one, the first stars of the night appear in the sky like silver flecks on indigo velvet.